JerBouma/FinanceDatabase/README.md

   one of the keys of the dictionary (which is by default the summary).
 It also has the option to enable case-sensitive searching which is off by default.

-If you wish to store the database at a different location (for example your own Fork) you can do so with the variable `base_url` which you can find in each of the above 'select' functions.
-An example would be:
-- `select_funds(category='Africa Equity', base_url=<YOUR URL>)`

-You can also store the database locally and point to your local location with the variable `base_url` and by setting `use_local_location` to True.
-An example would be:
-- `select_etfs(category='Bank Loan', base_url='C:/Users/jerbo/FinanceDatabase/Database/ETFs/', use_local_location=True)`

 For users of the broker **DeGiro**, you are able to find data on the tickers found in the [Commission Free ETFs](https://www.degiro.ie/data/pdf/ie/commission-free-etfs-list.pdf) list by selecting either `core_selection_degiro_filled` (all data) or `core_selection_degiro_filtered` (filtered by summary) as category